muratk3n/thirdwave/en/README.md

 ---

-Li-On  battery tech cannot be scaled.
+Battery based solutions cannot be scaled.

 Mainstream storage neeeds to be based on something else.